These 7 exciting iPhone 13 rumors suggest you should wait to upgrade

 - A bigger battery inside for longer battery life

-- Portrait video and astrophotography camera modes
+- Portrait mode video and astrophotography camera modes

 - Better ultra-wide lenses with wider aperture